borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 This installs borgmatic and its commands at the `/root/.local/bin` path.

 Your pip binary may have a different name than "pip3".
-Make sure you're using Python 3.6+, as borgmatic does not support Python 2.
+Make sure you're using Python 3.7+, as borgmatic does not support older versions of Python.

 The next step is to ensure that borgmatic's commands available are on your system `PATH`, so that you can run borgmatic: